 Elizabeth promotes and serves the interest of members by contributing to Strategic Plan development and execution, board discussion, governance and public affairs activities.
 She advocates and represents member interests to government, their customers and the public, and oversees labour initiatives.

-Patrick is responsible for the following PSAC Committees: Health and Safety; Oilwell Perforators’ Safety Training and Advisory; Snubbing; Transportation Issues; and Well Testing.
-He represents PSAC on the Enform Advisory Council and on the industry’s Drilling and Completions Committee (DACC).
-He represents PSAC member interests in negotiations with federal and provincial governments on health and safety issues, and at meetings of the Canadian Council of Motor Transport Administrators (CCMTA).
-He is a member of the Occupational Health and Safety Program Advisory Committee of the BC Institute of Technology (BCIT).
-Patrick holds an MBA from Athabasca University; an Occupational Health and Safety Certificate from the University of Alberta; and is a Canadian Registered Safety Professional (CRSP).
+Patrick is responsible for the following PSAC Committees: Health and Safety; Oilwell Perforators’ Safety Training and Advisory; Snubbing; Transportation Issues; and Production Testing.
+He represents PSAC member interests in negotiations with federal and provincial governments on health, safety, and transportation issues.
+He is a member of the Occupational Health and Safety Program Advisory Committee of the BC Institute of Technology (BCIT) and the University of Alberta OH&S Advisory Committee.

 Doug provides the day-to-day administrative support to PSAC’s senior management as well as provide support to the board of directors and related committees.
 He is also be involved with PSAC’s Total Compensation Survey.